 –Emily Barlow, LMFT

-Emily Barlow is a Licensed Marriage and Family Therapist in North Carolina and sees clients in our Cary and Durham offices.
-To schedule an appointment with Emily or any of the therapists at Carolina Sexual Wellness Center, call 919-297-8322.
+Emily Barlow is a Licensed Marriage and Family Therapist in North Carolina and a former therapist at Carolina Sexual Wellness Center.
+To schedule an appointment with any of the therapists at CSWC, call 919-297-8322.